Darcy Antonellis

-Darcy Antonellis FSMPTE is an American businesswoman who has served as Chief Executive Officer of Vubiquity, Division President of Amdocs Media, and President of Warner Bros Technical Operations.
+Darcy Antonellis FSMPTE is an American businesswoman who was Chief Executive Officer of Vubiquity, Division President of Amdocs Media, and President of Warner Bros Technical Operations.

 Early life and education

 Antonellis was born in Newark, New Jersey on April 16.

 In 1984, she graduated from Temple University with a Bachelors in Electrical engineering.

 In 1996, she received a master's degree in Finance at Fordham University.

 Career

 Antonellis was the Head of Operations at the CBS News department in Washington, D.C.
 She became Vice President, Technical Operations in New York.
 Antonellis then became Vice President, Technical and Olympic Operations for CBS Sports.
 She organized the CBS coverage at three Winter Olympics; Albertville, Lillehammer, and Nagano (the 1998 Olympics).
-She also served as Director of Operations in Saudi Arabia and Kuwait during the First Gulf War.
+She also was Director of Operations in Saudi Arabia and Kuwait during the First Gulf War.

 In 1998, she moved to Warner Bros. as Senior Vice President, Distribution Technologies & Operations, receiving promotion to Executive Vice-President, Distribution Technologies & Operations in 2003.
 In 2004, she became Senior Vice-President for Worldwide Anti-Piracy Operations.
 She oversaw the creation of the world's first corporate anti-piracy operation, to be headquartered in Burbank, California but with a presence in London, Germany, South America and Asia.

 In 2008, Antonellis became President of Warner Bros Technical Operations, reporting to Kevin Tsujihara and succeeding Chris Cookson.
 Her new responsibility was to oversee the supply chain, although she retained her previous anti-piracy jurisdiction.

 In 2014, Antonellis joined Vubiquity as CEO.